barseghyanartur/django-fobi/ROADMAP.rst

 - Baseline framework integration (theme).
 - Amazium framework integration (theme).
 - The "simple" theme has been renamed to "django_admin_style".

-0.5.5
+- Internally, make a date when form has been created.
+Also keep track of when the form has been last edited.

+0.5.6
 -----
 yyyy-mm-dd (upcoming).

-- Change the `action` field of the FormEntry into a URL field; check if action exists.
+- Export/import forms saved as JSON.
+Validate the imports and mention that some plugins are not installed if there are plugins that should be installed first.
-- `django-mptt` form- and model- fields.
+- `django-mptt` form- and model- fields (`select_mptt_model_object` and `select_multiple_mptt_model_objects`).
-- `captcha`, `recaptcha` and `honeypot` plugins have been made required in the form.
-- Fix: take default values provided in the `plugin_data_fields` of the plugin form into consideration.
+- Made it possible to define dynamic fields and use then in the form.
+Let developers themselves define what should be in there and the contents of it (pluggable and replaceable).